sigmdel/lazmqttc/README.md

 -  libmosquitto1
 -  libmosquitto-dev

 The first, `libmosquitto1` will probably already be installed if the mosquitto-clients package is available on the system.
-In Debian based systemsI these packages can be installed with a package manager such as [Synaptic](http://www.nongnu.org/synaptic/) or from the command line.
+In Debian-based systems these packages can be installed with a package manager such as [Synaptic](http://www.nongnu.org/synaptic/) or from the command line.

     $ sudo apt install libmosquitto1 libmosquitto-dev